WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/loading-javascript.md

 If your code is registered and enqueued correctly, you should see a message in your console:

-**Note for Theme Developers:**  The above method of enqueing is used for plugins, if you are extending the Block Editor for your theme there is a minor difference, you will use the `get_template_directory_uri()` function instead of `plugins_url()`.
+**Note for Theme Developers:**  The above method of enqueing is used for plugins.
+If you are extending the Block Editor for your theme there is a minor difference, you will use the `get_template_directory_uri()` function instead of `plugins_url()`.
 So for a theme, the enqueue example is:

 ```php
 function myguten_enqueue() {